×

 If you have not spent a lot of time in Quito, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Quito could potentially be a great investment, as the city is known for its strong real-estate market and growing economy.
 Purchasing a home in Quito can also be a good option if you plan to stay and live in the city long-term.
 Renting a home in Quito can be a great option for those who need a bit more flexibility or are only intending to stay in the city for a relatively short amount of time.
-Ultimately, whether you decide to buy or rent a home in Quito comes down to your personal preference and situation," commented one expat who made the move to Quito, Ecuador.
+Ultimately, whether you decide to buy or rent a home in Quito comes down to your personal preference and situation," said one expat in Quito, Ecuador.

 What should I pack when moving to Quito?